image bio

 • Weakened immune system

-Yes!
-Iron deficiency anemia, during pregnancy, has been associated with an increased risk of low birth weight, preterm delivery, and perinatal mortality.
-In addition, there may be an association between maternal iron deficiency anemia and postpartum depression, with poor mental and psychomotor performance testing in offspring
+Iron deficiency anemia during pregnancy has been associated with an increased risk of low birth weight, preterm delivery, and perinatal mortality.
+[4] In addition, there may be an association between maternal iron deficiency anemia and postpartum depression, with poor mental and psychomotor performance testing in offspring.
+[4] Read what foods are high in iron for pregnancy.

-Foods that are good sources of iron for vegetarians include plant-based foods such as legumes, seeds, nuts, dried fruit, green leafy vegetables, and wholegrains.
+Foods that are good sources of iron for vegetarians include plant-based foods such as legumes, seeds, nuts, dried fruit, green leafy vegetables, and whole grains.
+[1-2]

 Consuming a vegetarian diet undoubtedly puts some individuals at more risk for iron deficiency.
 When you’re not consuming red meat in your diet, you’re avoiding one of the most iron-rich foods there is, so taking a regular iron vitamin is a great way to replenish your iron levels and avoid iron deficiency.
-There are also many benefits to taking an iron capsule besides avoiding deficiency, including more energy and decreased risk of ovulatory infertility.
+[1-2] There are also many benefits to taking an iron capsule besides avoiding deficiency, including more energy and decreased risk of ovulatory infertility.
+[5] Read up on the types of iron supplements.

 Iron is an essential nutrient for the body that carries oxygen to different tissues and can impact our overall health, energy levels, and even fertility.
-Vegetarians and pregnant or breastfeeding women are high-risk for becoming iron deficient.
-If you’re worried about your iron intake, you should consider using an oral iron supplement to complement your diet.
-Check out Natalist iron vitamins that are vegan, low toxicity, gluten-free, soy-free, and doctor approved.
-You can also find iron in several of our multivitamin supplements, including our prenatal gummy vitamins, for those interested in a more comprehensive prenatal vitamin routine.
+[1-3] Vegetarians and pregnant or breastfeeding women are high risk for becoming iron deficient.
+[1-3] If you’re worried about your iron intake, you should consider using an oral iron supplement to complement your diet.
+Check out Natalist iron tablets that are vegan, low toxicity, gluten-free, soy-free, and doctor-approved.
+You can also find iron in several of our multivitamin supplements, including our prenatal gummies, for those interested in a more comprehensive prenatal vitamin routine.

 Shop Products